leonardodls/product-introduction-financial-accounting/assets/public/Chapter_1_Introduction_to_business_and_accounting_concepts/01_BusinessConcepts.md

-## Learning Objectives
+> **Learning Objectives**

-  - *Articulate basic business concepts*
+  - > Articulate basic business concepts

-> “You have to understand Accounting and the nuances of Accounting.
-It is the language of Business”
+*“You have to understand Accounting and the nuances of Accounting.
+It’s the language of business” *

->
-> \--Warren Buffet, Chairman & CEO, Berkshire Hathaway
+*- Warren Buffet, Chairman & CEO, Berkshire Hathaway*

 ## Introduction